 Just yesterday, nuTonomy announced that their first self driving cars have hit the road in Singapore as “robo-taxis” that will patrol a small 1.5 square mile area of Singapore known as “One North”.
 It’s no surprise that nuTonomy decided to debut in Singapore considering that one of their investors is the Singapore Economic Development Board.
-It’s probably fair to say that they aren’t gong to experience any regulatory hurdles in Singapore and will probably be able to enjoy exclusivity for some time there.
-Nutonomy, which was a spinout from MIT, is expecting a “fully self driving car fleet” by 2018 and has partnerships with a number of auto manufactures that include Jaguar Land Rover.
-The company’s platform includes a ride hailing app just like Uber, and they are also testing their self driving car technology in the U.S. and the United Kingdom.
+It’s probably fair to say that they aren’t going to experience any regulatory hurdles in Singapore and will probably be able to enjoy exclusivity for some time there.
+Nutonomy, which was a spinout from MIT, is expecting a “fully self-driving car fleet” by 2018 and has partnerships with a number of auto manufacturers that include Jaguar Land Rover.
+The company’s platform includes a ride-hailing app just like Uber, and they are also testing their self-driving car technology in the U.S. and the United Kingdom.

 Nauto is developing a “connected camera network” and “artificial intelligence-driven smart cloud” to help prevent accidents before they happen.
 What this buzzword-heavy value proposition really means is that the Company has developed static dash cameras that record near-misses, driver distraction, tailgating and other events that can help provide the root causes for a crash.
 It’s easy to see how this type of solution might be used for insurance companies to see who is liable in the event of an accident.
 While Nauto sees their technology eventually enabling true autonomy in new and older cars, at the moment they are successfully selling their driver monitoring solution to commercial fleets of drivers in 23 cities around the U.S.